bradyjoslin/til/content/zola/defaultsort.md

 +++
-title = "Zola Book Theme Sort Order"
+title = "Default Book Theme Sort Order"
 +++

 The sort order of chapters and pages rendered by the Zola Book theme are generated in alphabetical order.